Center For Economics, Politics, and History

 Foundations of Political Science I (3 credits)

 This is the first of two introductory courses in political science.
-The two courses introduce students to the way modern political scientists think, including the fundamental theoretical tools of the discipline, and then applies those theories to key problems in political science.
-The sequence explores all five major subfields of political science.
-These are political methodology, political theory (which divides into normative and positive), comparative politics, and international relations.
+The two courses introduce students to the way modern political scientists think, including the fundamental theoretical tools of the discipline, and then apply those theories to key problems in political science.
+The sequence explores all five major subfields of political science: political methodology, political theory (which divides into normative and positive), comparative politics, and international relations.
 The first course will cover political theory and political methodology.

 EPH 1420